-Changing the primary or secondary Geo-Location server configuration requires a restart of the authors for the configuration change to take effect.
-To restart the authors, disable it by entering the no authors enable and then re-enable it by entering the authors enable command.
+Changing the primary or secondary Geo-Location server configuration requires a restart of the author for the configuration change to take effect.
+To restart the authsvr, disable it by entering the no authsvr enable and then re-enable it by entering the author enable command.